poeapp/docs/README.md

 ## Build an Item Import URL

-Say we have the following Ambuser copied from the game, for example.
+Say we have the following Ambusher copied from the game, for example.

 ```
 Rarity: Rare